Giambattista Marino: Prose works

 Most notable are the Dicerie sacre (1614), a sort of oratorical handbook for priests, which was considered indispensable by generations of preachers; in its enormously long sermons, which in reality have little to do with religion, Marino takes his transcendent technique of continuous metaphor to an extreme; a feat imitated throughout the Baroque era.
 More interesting for the modern reader are the "Letters", an eloquent document of his artistic and personal experience.
 In them Marino rejects the accusation of sensuality levelled at his poetry, explaining that he was only living up to the expectations of the ruling class, as can be seen in a letter to Duke Carlo Emanuele I.

 Influence

 Marino was famous in his time and acclaimed by his contemporaries as the successor and moderniser of Tasso.
 His influence on Italian and other literature in the 17th century was immense.
-In fact he was the representative of a Europe-wide movement which included préciosité in France, Euphuism in England and culteranismo in Spain.
+In fact, he was the representative of a Europe-wide movement which included préciosité in France, Euphuism in England and culteranismo in Spain.

 Music

 Marino's verse was very popular with contemporary Italian composers, including Claudio Monteverdi who set several of Marino's poems in his collections of madrigals, beginning with the Sixth Book published in 1614.
 In 1626, Domenico Mazzocchi drew on Marino's epic for his opera La catena d'Adone ("The Chain of Adonis").
-Filippo Bonaffino also set some of his work to music in book of madrigals.
+Filippo Bonaffino also set some of his work to music in the book of Madrigals.